How do I schedule the Next-Generation ACCUPLACER test?

-There are two areas of focus for COMPASS:
+There are two areas of focus for Next-Generation ACCUPLACER:

-- Writing Skills: The writing assessment requires students to find and correct errors in essays.
+Writing & Sentence Skills: The writing assessment requires students to find and correct errors in essays.
 This includes grammar, punctuation, sentence structure as well as strategy, organization assessment and style in effective writing.

-Also available is ESL COMPASS, which has three tests: grammar/usage, reading, and listening.
-Written in standard English, ESL COMPASS will assess appropriate levels of ESL classes or regular course work.
+ELL ACCUPLACER Classic.
+Written in standard English, ELL ACCUPLACER Classic will assess appropriate levels of ELL classes or regular course work.

 I Have No Computer Experience.
-Can I still take the COMPASS Test?
+Can I still take the Next-Generation ACCUPLACER Test?